-Sixth Form students have dedicated Sixth Form Academic Mentors who are responsible for small groups of students.
-Mentors monitor the progress of students and are the first point of contact for advice and support on academic and other issues.
-Mentors regularly review attendance, punctuality and behaviour.
+Sixth Form students have dedicated Sixth Form Academic Tutors who are responsible for small groups of students.
+Tutors monitor the progress of students and are the first point of contact for advice and support on academic and other issues.
+Tutors regularly review attendance, punctuality and behaviour.

 Sixth Form students are role models for younger students and are expected to fully contribute to the life of the Academy.

 - Minimum of 10 hours of study per week, outside the classroom

 - Use Private Study periods for focused, quiet work

 The table below shows the correlation between grades achieved and hours spent studying outside of class per week:

 We have high expectations around punctuality and attendance.
 Students who attend lessons pass their courses.
 The Sixth Form day begins at 8.30am and lessons are scheduled between 8.50 am and 3.00 pm.
 Anytime before or between scheduled lessons should be used for independent study, lesson preparation or volunteering around the school.